 Wine tasting at two wineries is included today.
 (This service is on a private basis.)

 In the morning, you will be picked up at your hotel in Salta and transferred to the airport in good time to board your domestic flight to Mendoza.
-Upon arrival in Mendoza, you will be picked up at the airport and transferred to your hotel.
+Upon arrival in Mendoza, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 Mendoza, home to the delicious blends of Malbec wine, is another city that will captivate you.
 At the base of the Andes Mountains, the climate is well suited to vineyards and the culture is rich and relaxed.
 Mendoza's tranquil atmosphere allows you to relax and enjoy the beautiful views and charming vineyards.
 The prestigious vineyards are located in the district of Godoy Cruz, Guaymallén, Luján de Cuyo and Maipú.